govau/service-manual/content/standard/4-tools-and-systems/how.md

 * understand the development tool chain required for Beta
 * understand the existing IT systems, data stores and in-flight processes for the service
 * understand any potential external dependencies or integrations that would be required to build the product
-* know the initial and ongoing costs for proposed tools and systems.
+* know the initial and ongoing costs for proposed tools and systems

 During the Beta stage you will be building the service and testing prototypes with users.
 You should: